addagger/bytepack/README.md

     Bytepack::String.unpack("\x03\x13Words like violence".b)
     => ["Words like violence", 21]

-By default, value's length serialized the same way as *Bytepack::Varbinary*, but you can specify length datatype and make it static:
+By default, value's length is serialized the same way as *Bytepack::Varbinary*, but you can specify length datatype and make it static:

     Bytepack::String.config(:LENGTH_TYPE, Bytepack::Integer)
     Bytepack::String.pack("Words like violence")